-Ignore the Guy, Get the Guy is your guide to surviving a breakup and make him run back to you.
+Ignore the Guy, Get the Guy is your guide to surviving a breakup and making him run back to you.
 Thus, it’s especially geared towards women who want to get their man -and their relationship- back.

 - Bullet Summary

 - Chapter 2: The Aftermath of a Breakup

 - Chapter 3: The Emotional Roller Coaster Ride

 - Chapter 4: What a Man Expects After a Breakup

 - Chapter 7: Handling a Breakup Through Facebook and Twitter